kirose/fimet-eclipse/README.md

 **Report:** for display the results of use cases execution

-Just download the jar added to the plugins folder of eclipse 2018-12
+Just download the jars and add to the plugins folder of eclipse 2018-12

+You can download eclipse 2018-12 [**here**](https://www.eclipse.org/downloads/packages/release/2018-12/r)

 I will appreciate if you tell me how to upload the project to the eclipse marketplace.